Fiction

 “Yeah.
 My mom’s picking me up.”

-When he was having trouble writing on the unfolded map, instead of repeating her number again, she had slid her hand inside his to take the pen saying, “Let me.”
-Her hand sliding inside his, and then pressing down on his thigh to have something on which to write. . .
-And when the paper curled, using her left hand to smooth it flat. . .
-Watching her do that as he felt the point of the pen dragging on his thigh.
-That was when he looked at her face and her arms as they reached across her own lap to reach his.
-Her calmly wanting to do what would keep them in touch.
-It was the first time he had asked a girl for her phone number.
-The way he received the answer stirred him in ways he never before had been stirred.
+As she recited it to him, he struggled to write it on the front of the open map on his lap.
+On the back of the map was the contact information for guys he had spoken to that afternoon.
+It had been easier to write on the folded map.
+Seeing the problem he was having with writing, instead of repeating her number again, she slid her hand inside his taking the pen and saying, “Let me.”
+Her hand sliding inside his, and then pressing down on his thigh to have something on which to write, and then when the paper curled, using her left hand to smooth it flat … on his thigh … was when he looked at her face and her arms as they reached across her own lap to reach his.
+Her calmness.
+Her wanting to do the thing that would keep them in touch.
+The physical way he received that information stirred him in ways he did not know he could be stirred as she dragged the pen on him.

-There had been only a few phone calls and that one date with her, but things happen so fast when you are almost fifteen.
-There was no one else in his mind.
-The cleavage on magazine covers didn’t become songs anymore.
-He fell asleep thinking about Lil.
-He woke up thinking about her.
-She was in his mind even when he was thinking about something else.
-It was calming.
-It made sense.
-When he began pursuing another way of connecting with high school cover bands, his first thought was of her.
+Fortunately, now there was Lil, which was calming.
+And made sense.
+That and the desire to get free rent.
+So, when he began pursuing another way of connecting with high school cover bands, his first thought was of her.
 If she could find where they were playing on Friday and Saturday nights, he would meet her at those places.

 “This is too slow,” he told Lil.
 “How many places like this could we hit in one night?”

-“How would we get from place to place?”
+She asked, “How would we get from place to place?”

-“Cab?”
+He suggested, “Cab?”

-“Okay.”
+She said, “Okay.”

 Saturday morning, she called a friend who was dating a guy who played an instrument and was old enough to drive.
 That guy suggested their going to where bands were practicing.
 Between him and the two girls, they knew where enough people were practicing in garages to skip crowded weekend nights.
 Could he have asked for a better girlfriend?
 The problem turned out to be having to invite whole bands.
 It didn’t work when you tried to invite just a certain individual from one of them.

-Miricle may not have been practicing instruments, but he was learning about how to make music.
-The Ventures had shown what could be done with nothing but guitars.
-Fogerty proved that worked.
-But Brian Wilson slipped a glockenspiel into a song and George Harrison was playing a sitar.
-Since it didn’t have to be guitars, Miricle began collecting cheap, used instruments to get other sounds: a double bell euphonium, that he fixed, from a pawn shop; a flute, a recorder, a lyre, a circular digeridoo of which he never before had heard, a Chinese guqin (was this the precursor to the steel slide guitar of American country music?), an ocarina, a kazoo, a four note xylophone, a toy xylophone, a real one broken in so many places he might never finish working on it, an accordion, an mbira (pronounced “em beer ah” and referred to as an African thumb piano but that sounded like a weak cross between a steel drum and a chime), three frame drums of different sizes, a partial set of chimes, odd whistles including slide whistles, a gong.
+Miricle began collecting cheap, used instruments to explore other sounds: a double bell euphonium, that he fixed, from a pawn shop; a flute, a recorder, a lyre, a digeridoo that was circular, a Chinese guqin (was this the precursor to the steel slide guitar of American country music?), an ocarina, a kazoo, a four note xylophone, a toy xylophone, a real one broken in so many places he might never finish working on it, an accordion, an mbira (pronounced “em beer ah” and referred to as an African thumb piano but that sounded like a weak cross between a steel drum and a chime), three frame drums of different sizes, a partial set of chimes, odd whistles including slide whistles, a gong.
 The gong was a departure.
 It wasn’t second hand and wasn’t cheap.
 He used the gong in a recording as soon as he got it.
 He wanted an organ – someday, but right now he was working on a kazoo chorus.

 Since offering time on a stage was a draw for so many people, maybe a kazoo chorus would enable more people to be involved?
-He tried overdubbing himself doing ten parts on a kazoo.
+He tried overdubbing himself doing two parts, then five parts, then ten parts on a kazoo.
 Maybe . . with work . . maybe.
 He tried several approaches and added other simple instruments.
 Maybe it was never going to be a good idea.
 He started over and tried adding his largest frame drum.
 He worked with that more, eventually overdubbing it to sound like five people playing frame drums.
 There was something there.
 He added five more.
 And then another five.
 He dropped the kazoos and sprang for audiophile quality headphones to hear it better.
-There was something there.
+There definitely was something there.
 He wanted enough frame drums to try that live.

 He searched the classifieds and scoured the LA pawnshops by phone.
 Then other cities.
 A woman in a distant shop, a major fan of frame drums, gave him advice, including letting him hear what happens when you hold your cheek against the inside back of the drum while humming with your mouth open or closed.
 Oh, my god.
 This was so interesting.
 She asked him what kind of frame drum he already had.
 Answering her questions about it he discovered he had a Renaissance, and that is a type, not a brand.
 Eventually this long-distance call cost as much as a drum but was so worth it.

 This sea change started with the two tape decks.
 Now it was a habit.
 The original idea had been to attract musicians in order to attract their friends in order get free rent.
-But with the sound he was getting from these frame drums and the overdubbing, he was making art.
-Almost any sacrifice feels worth the time and money when in the throes of creating art no matter what the original budget was.
+But with the sound he was getting from these singing frame drums and the overdubbing, he was making art.
+Almost any sacrifice feels worth the time and money when in the throes of creating art, no matter what the original budget was.

+He and Lil overdubbed themselves singing into the drums.
 Writing for a drum chorus was fascinating.
 He didn’t have experience directing a chorus, but it wasn’t exactly a chorus.
 The tapes he had made previously, of his rock and roll compositions, were still being copied and passed around by cover bands wanting to pepper their evenings with tunes they could pitch as being original.
-It was a valuable experience seeing which of his songs got chosen for that.
-But no one could cover these drum compositions.
-Still, so many wanted to be part of them.
-Especially with Lil beating the bushes inviting people.
+It was valuable seeing which of his songs got chosen for that.
+But no one would be able to cover these singing-drum compositions.

 She came every time, usually getting rides with older students, but sometimes with younger students being driven by their mothers.
 Frequently, she and he talked on the phone, her calling as often as he did.
-Posters of him playing with “his” musicians she wanted to hang on her wall at home and in her locker at school.
-He wished they never had to be apart.
+Posters of him playing with “his” musicians she wanted to hang on her wall at home and in her locker at school, if he ever would make any.
+He muttered he wished they never had to be apart.
 However, not every weekend evening could be spent together.
 Sometimes he was busy doing what he could to get noticed by the jazz group on his stage, which eventually worked.
 A few specific songs they played he practiced and practiced and practiced so that some time he could “happen” to be playing one of them when they arrived.
 He wanted to sound as though he might be competent enough to play with them, for a fifteen-year-old anyway.
 Finally, one time when the bass player was first to arrive, Miricle kept playing and the bass player, a large black man named Pope, joined him.
 Another time their keyboard player and Pope arrived at the same time.
 So, Miricle moved to the drums.
 After jamming a bit, Pope asked, “What else do you play?”

 “Harp, violin, been tinkering with an old squeeze box. . .”